Despite a senior departure in London, the practice is bigger and busier than ever

 Despite that early step, Herbert Smith resisted the temptation to carve out international arbitration completely from its huge litigation group – a fact that became a bone of contention by the time some of Lew’s protégés had grown up and were champing at the bit.
 When Lew left to become a barrister in 2005, the firm finally created such a group.
 In doing so, it made London and Paris one in accounting terms for the purposes of arbitration – they book to the same profit centre – sidestepping problems that other firms had had with internal rivalry.

-The firm has had one of the strongest networks of any UK practice in Asia, where it has enjoyed a much stronger brand for international arbitration than at headquarters.
-That endures thanks to a spine of partners with arbitration experience across the region, including in Japan, China, Hong Kong, Singapore and Seoul.
-Indeed, the firm’s global head of dispute resolution, Justin D’Agostino, resides in Hong Kong and its Asia disputes head Peter Godwin is now based in Kuala Lumpur (having relocated from Tokyo).
+For a long time, the firm has had one of the strongest networks of any UK practice in Asia, where it has enjoyed a much stronger brand for international arbitration than at headquarters.
+That endures thanks to a spine of partners with arbitration experience across the region including in Japan, China, Hong Kong, Singapore and Seoul.
+Indeed, the firm’s global head of dispute resolution, Justin D’Agostino, resides in Hong Kong.

-In Europe, the main offices for arbitration are London, Paris, Madrid, Moscow, Frankfurt and Düsseldorf.
+In Europe, the main offices for arbitration are London, Paris, Madrid, Moscow, Frankfurt and now Düsseldorf.
 In Asia, the key cities are Beijing, Shanghai, Hong Kong, Singapore, Tokyo, Bangkok, Jakarta and, to a lesser extent, Seoul.
 There are also arbitration practitioners in New York, Dubai, Melbourne, Sydney, Perth and Brisbane, while a new Johannesburg office opened in 2015, giving the firm its first office in Africa.

 Who uses it?

-Spain retained it to defend a pair of Energy Charter Treaty cases triggered by reforms to the country’s renewable energy sector.
-Other state clients include Tunisia, Costa Rica, Malaysia, Kazakhstan and the US Department of Justice (in a softwood lumber matter against Canada that was the first state-to-state dispute under LCIA rules).
+Spain is using it to defend two large matters under the Energy Charter Treaty concerning cuts to solar energy subsidies.
+Other state clients include Tunisia, Malaysia and the US Department of Justice (in a softwood lumber matter against Canada that was the first state-to-state dispute under LCIA rules).
 It also advises China’s state-run oil company Sinopec, and the Chinese ministry of commerce.

-Some other clients are UBS, Goldman Sachs, Brookfield Rail, Eurotunnel, Stagecoach, RWE Group, IBM, Marriott Hotels, Marubeni Corporation, Mitsubishi Heavy Industries, Sinopec, Alfa Bank, Norilsk Nickel, Rio Tinto, BP, BHP Billiton, Chevron, AkzoNobel, Eni, EDF, GDF Suez, Huawei, Itochu and Premier Oil.
+Some other clients are Eurotunnel, Stagecoach, RWE Group, IBM, Mitsubishi Heavy Industries, Rio Tinto, BP, BHP Billiton, Chevron Texaco, AkzoNobel, Eni, EDF, GDF Suez, Huawei, Itochu and Premier Oil.

-Though most of its wins aren’t public, the group achieved a notable victory for Malaysia in a sensitive public international law dispute with Singapore at the Permanent Court of Arbitration in The Hague.
+Though most of its wins aren’t public, the group achieved a spectacular victory for Malaysia in a sensitive public international law dispute with Singapore at the Permanent Court of Arbitration in The Hague.
 The case concerned a billion-dollar development charge on land formerly occupied by Malayan Railways.

-In Asia, the firm emerged on the winning side of Grand Pacific Holdings, a landmark case on enforcement in Hong Kong.
-That same case also helped to determine that parties who challenge awards unsuccessfully will generally be ordered to pay indemnity costs under Hong Kong law.
+In Asia, the firm emerged on the winning side of Grand Pacific Holdings a landmark case on enforcement in Hong Kong.
+That same case also helped to determine Hong Kong law that parties who challenge awards unsuccessfully will generally be ordered to pay indemnity costs.

 It helped Kuwaiti telecoms firm Wataniya defend its position in a Tunisian joint venture – an award worth at least US$1 billion – and helped BP and Rio Tinto defeat an unusual ICSID claim brought by an Indonesian provincial government about operations in Borneo.